trevorwjames/simple_dbt_project/README.md

-Welcome to your new dbt project!
+Welcome to my first dbt project

-### Using the starter project
+### My Goals:

-Try running the following commands:
+- I wanted to get a better grasp on Data Warehousing
-- dbt run
+- Create a basic ETL Pipeline
-- dbt test
+- Get the rust off after a holiday break

 ### Resources: